-- Now enter the quantity and currency for the incoming asset.
-If you paid fees, enter them with quantity and currency as well.
+- Now enter the Integration, Asset and Amount.
+If you paid Fees, enter them with quantity and currency as well.

-Tip: In the input fields for the currencies, you can enter the short name (BTC) or long name (Bitcoin) as a search term to narrow down the search of the displayed list.
+Tip: In the input fields for assets, you can enter the short name (BTC) or long name (Bitcoin) as a search term to narrow down the search of the displayed list.
 If your asset is not selectable, you can get more information here.

-- Finally, click Create to complete the process and display the transaction in the Depot.
+- Finally, click Create to complete the process and display the transaction in the Integration.

-Note: If an Airdrop is created as a manual transaction in an Unsynced Depot, it will have a direct impact on the displayed asset balance of your depot.
+If an Airdrop is created as a manual transaction in a Manual Integration, it will have a direct impact on the displayed asset balance of your integration.

 How are fees considered for Airdrops?

 Example: Airdrop of 500 BEST with 0.0001 BEST fee.